eddpeterson/theBucketList/Readme.md

 # TODO:

+* Fix bugs with adding new goals
 * Fix devise routes to disallow users/sign_in
+* Depoloy to heroku
+* Accept terms of use for the website

 * Refactor spec/controllers/todos_controller_spec.rb to bring code coverage back to > 95%
 * http://railscasts.com/episodes/104-exception-notifications-revised